 Job searching isn’t just about responding to job postings or attending networking events.
 Recruiters are looking online for the perfect people to fill vacant jobs– people that may or may not be job searching for openings that might not be posted publicly.
 Most recruiters use LinkedIn to search for candidates, who in turn can use the LinkedIn Note to Recruiters feature to discreetly signal their availability and interests.

 How to find Note to Recruiters on LinkedIn

 The LinkedIn Note to Recruiters feature is found under the Career Interests section of your LinkedIn profile.

-After you’ve written your LinkedIn profile content and optimized it for recruiter search, the next step is to head to the Career Interests section.
-This is on your private Dashboard between your Introduction Card (photo, name, summary, et al.) and either your Articles & Activity (if you are active on LinkedIn) or your Experience sections.
+The Career Interests section is on your private Dashboard between your Introduction Card (photo, name, summary, et al.) and either your Articles & Activity (if you are active on LinkedIn) or your Experience sections.

 The Note to Recruiters feature is hidden when you first enter the Career Interests section.
 To enable it, you must turn on the “Let recruiters know you’re open” option.

 Once this switch is turned from off to on, the Note to Recruiters will be available.

 Be sure to fill out the entire Career Interests section, not just the Note to Recruiters.